Accessibility Tools

 Trusted resources for parents and caregivers of newborns can be found here.
 These resources were curated by the Nursing division’s Maternal Child Health program staff.

-A Breastfeeding Support Group located at Hudson Valley Hospital Center is open to Putnam County residents.
-The group is led by Certified Lactation Consultants.
+• Hudson Valley Hospital Center (open to Putnam County residents.)
+This Breastfeeding Support Group is led by Certified Lactation Consultants.
 Registration is required by calling 914-734-3257.

 The Child Find Program is also available to families with infants who would benefit from additional screening and monitoring.
 Child Find is a statewide program which offers regular screening tests to children at risk for delay in growth and development.
 The program also provides referrals to other programs and diagnostic services in the community for children birth to 3 years who may have special needs.
 For more information about the program, please view the Child Find Flyer.